Spectral Threshold for Extremal Cyclic Edge-Connectivity: Main tools and notation

 The form of this lower bound is quite close to the trivial upper bound on $\gamma$, $k(d-2)+2$, stemming from the case where $G[X]$ is a $k$-vertex tree.
 In some sense, this extremal example makes \ceg\ the natural strengthening of the size-limited connectivity.
-It is also worth mentioning that Proposition \ref{P:trivial} can be easily extended to the case of odd girth with a slightly more complicated spectral bound.